rashidazarang/hwg-analytics-hub/master-document.md

 5. Check if any transformations are applied differently across components
 6. Review any component-specific filters that might be applied

+### Subclaim Data Issues

+**Symptom**: Subclaims or subclaim parts data not appearing or showing errors

+**Potential solutions**:
+1. Check ETL logs for any errors during subclaim processing
+2. Verify the correct processing order: claims → subclaims → subclaim_parts
+3. Ensure column names match exactly with the Supabase schema
+4. Check for any foreign key constraint violations
+5. Verify pagination is implemented for large dataset queries
+6. Check for proper MongoDB collection references in the ETL script

 ### Common Pitfalls and Issues to Avoid

 1. **Inconsistent Filtering**: